 Here is my (very brief) overview of the big US airlines:

 - American Airlines: American flies to a ton of destinations both in the US and outside of it.
-They have the largest fleet, carry the most passengers, and are making huge investments in their aircraft.
-They also treat preferred customers very well, handing out the most frequent upgrades (in my experience).
+They have the largest fleet, carry the most passengers, and are making huge investments in their aircrafts.
+They also treat frequent fliers very well, handing out the most frequent upgrades (in my experience).
 The one place they are lacking though is in redeeming mileage awards for upgrades or direct routes.
-These sell out quickly so making last minute plans isn’t ideal on mileage awards.

 - United Airlines: United is great in the one place American is lacking.
 They offer great mileage awards, even at the last minute.
-However, if you’ve read the news lately, you know they are hugely lacking in customer service and taking a lot of heat for that right now.
-Hopefully that means some improvements are on the horizon.
+However, their customer service is lacking.
+Hopefully some improvements are on the horizon!

 - Delta Airlines: Admittedly, I don’t fly Delta a ton, but I do know a lot of loyal Delta fliers.
 Delta is nearly the size of American and has recently made a lot of improvements to amenities in all classes.
 They are definitely a good option if Delta has a big presence at home.